Difference Between Federal Subsidized And Unsubsidized Loans

 The Direct Subsidized and Direct Unsubsidized student loan fee

-The fee that is charged for loans that are disbursed after the date of 1st Oct 2017 and before Oct 1st, 2018 is 1.066% and for those that are disbursed after the date of 1st of Oct 2018 and before 1st of Oct 2019 is 1.062% is the loan fees.
-The loans disbursed prior to the time periods mentioned here have a different origination fee.
+The fee that is charged for loans that are disbursed after the date of 1st Oct 2017 and before Oct 1st, 2018 is 1.066% and for those that are disbursed after the time of the 1st of Oct 2018 and before 1st of Oct 2019 is 1.062% is the loan fees.
+The loans disbursed before the periods mentioned here have a different origination fee.

 These fees are deducted from the amount that is further sent over to the borrower and hence must be taken into calculation while applying for the loan.

-For example, for someone borrowing in the time period after the 1st of Oct 2018 and before the 1st of Oct 2019 the amount received will be 98.938% of the loan amount.
-Payments will begin after a period of 6 months post-graduation or if you cease to be enrolled for at least half of the period of the course or program.
+For example, for someone borrowing in the period after the 1st of Oct 2018 and before the 1st of Oct 2019, the amount received will be 98.938% of the loan amount.
+Payments will begin after six months post-graduation or if you cease to be enrolled for at least half of the period of the course or program.

 Direct Subsidized and Unsubsidized Loan Borrowing Limits

-$6,500 for a student who has completed the first year of study and the remaining program is at least another full academic year of this there can be no more than $4,500 as a subsidized loan.
+$6,500 for a student who has completed the first year of study, and the remaining program is at least another full academic year; there can be no more than $4,500 as a subsidized loan.

-$7,500 for a student who has completed 2 years of studies and the remaining program is at least another full academic year of which no more than $4,500 can be subsidized loan.
+$7,500 for a student who has completed two years of studies and the remaining program is at least another full academic year, of which no more than $4,500 can be subsidized loan.

-If in such an instance you are an independent undergrad student or a dependent student whose parents have applied for a direct PLUS loan for parents in such an instance you are able to borrow up to -
+If in such an instance you are an independent undergrad student or a dependent student whose parents have applied for a Direct PLUS loan for parents in such a case you can borrow -

 $9,500 for a student who is here for the first year in a program of study which lasts for at least a full academic year of this amount no more than $3,500 can be a subsidized loan.